gosu-lang/ragnardb/doc/initial_thoughts.md

 # Design Ideas/Concepts

-RagnarDB is a SQL Typeloader: it will inspect SQL resources on disk and produce types corresponding to these resources, and provide basic CRUD operations against a database based on this information.
+RagnarDB is a SQL ~~Typeloader~~ compiler plugin for Gosu: it will inspect SQL resources on disk and produce types corresponding to these resources, and provide basic CRUD operations against a database based on this information.

 ## Components